matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 #### Client behaviour

-Clients can often ignore `m.replace` events, because any events returned by the server to the client will be updated by the server to account for subsequent edits.

-However, clients should apply the replacement themselves when the server is unable to do so.
-This happens in the following situations:

- * The client has already received and stored the original event before the message edit event arrives.

- * The original event (and hence its replacement) are encrypted.
+Since the server will not replace the content of any edited events, clients should take note of any replacement events they receive, and apply the replacement whenever possible and appropriate.

 Client authors are reminded to take note of the requirements for [Validity of replacement events](#validity-of-replacement-events), and to ignore any